 At the moment, the growing Chinese fleet does not have convenient exits to the Pacific Ocean, except for those that are controlled by Japan or located near it.
 If China were able to seize the Senkaku islands and create a base there for their forces, this would lead to its military domination in this region and would enable it to send the fleet to an important strait separating southern Okinawa and the island of Miyako.
 Such an opportunity on the part of the Chinese side will threaten or even nullify Japan's control over the chain of islands ending with the Yonaguni Island (110 kilometers from Taiwan) while simultaneously threatening Okinawa as such.

-Necessity will have a reliable outlet into the Pacific Ocean - the reason why the waters north of Miyako are constantly becoming the target of Chinese military activity.
-Senior naval intelligence officer Capt.
-James Fannell warned that China is preparing for a "short and vigorous war" with Japan in order to seize the Senkaku Islands, and perhaps more.
+The need will get a reliable outlet to the Pacific Ocean - the reason why the waters north of Miyako are constantly becoming the target of Chinese military activity.
+Senior Marine Intelligence Officer Captain James Fannell warned that China is preparing for a "short and vigorous war" with Japan to take over the Senkaku Islands, and perhaps more.

 Such a probability may seem incredible, but Fannell is almost certainly right.
 The current approach of China is the concentration on short-term military operations that allow us to capture small territories, which Vietnam and the Philippines have already experienced.
 This approach is dangerous and irresponsible, as it can lead to a major war.
 Nevertheless, this is a fact.

 I like the way Japan’s military response is designed: it’s limited, absolutely not provocative, and, at least in the short term, it has a high chance of success.
 I am less sure about the alliance with the United States.
 As I have mentioned more than once in other sources, a detailed study of the declassified materials of the times when President Nixon began to reestablish friendly relations with China suggests that then the US authorities were considering an option in which Beijing would become Washington’s main partner in Asia - with an uncertain status of Japan.